 Thomas Jefferson served as the third President of the United States from March 4, 1801 until March 4, 1809.
 He was the first president to be inaugurated in the new Federal Capital of Washington, D.C.
 He was inaugurated for each of his terms of office inside the new U.S. Capitol building.

 What is the National Park Service’s role in Presidential Inaugurations?

-The National Park Service maintains the National Mall (used for staging for the Inauguration), Pennsylvania Avenue National Historic Site (the parade route), and Lafayette Park (site of a news media reviewing stand opposite the Presidential Reviewing Stand on White House grounds).
+The National Park Service maintains the National Mall (used for staging for the Inauguration), Pennsylvania Avenue National Historic Site (the parade route), and Lafayette Park (site of a news media reviewing stand opposite the presidential reviewing stand on White House grounds).
 The National Park Service has been directly involved in all inaugurations in Washington.
-D.C. for more than seventy years, since Franklin Delano Roosevelt was President.
+D.C. for more than 70 years, since Franklin Delano Roosevelt was president.
 The NPS also works in a support role to the Presidential Inaugural Committee (PIC), the Armed Forces Inaugural Committee (AFIC) and the Joint Congressional Committee on Inaugural Ceremonies (JCCIC).
-The National Park Service also administers this Nation's early inauguration sites from Federal Hall in New York City, site of George Washington's 1789 Inauguration, to Congress Hall in Philadelphia, the scene of Washington's 1793 and John Adams's 1797 Inaugurations.
+The National Park Service also administers this nation's early inauguration sites from Federal Hall in New York City, site of George Washington's 1789 Inauguration, to Congress Hall in Philadelphia, the scene of Washington's 1793 and John Adams's 1797 inaugurations.